Ash Amin

 Ash Amin, (born 31 October 1955) is a British academic known for his writing on urban and regional development, contemporary cultural change, progressive politics, and the collaborative economy.
 He holds the 1931 chair at the Department of Geography, University of Cambridge.
+Amin has held two residential fellowships (Spring 1999, Spring 2011) at the Swedish Collegium for Advanced Study in Uppsala, Sweden.
+He is currently Chair of the Academic Senate at the same institute.
 Since September 2015 he has held the post of foreign secretary of the British Academy.

 Early life

 Amin was born in Kampala, Uganda. and lived in the South Asian community of Kenya until the age of 16, when he emigrated with his family to settle in Britain.
 He finished his schooling at Stratford Grammar School in London.

 He graduated from the University of Reading in 1979 with a degree in Italian Studies and then gained a PhD in geography from Reading in 1986.

 Career

 He is a geographer, interested in the geographies of contemporary social, political and economic change and their effects on situated life, autonomy and identity.
 His research has been based mainly in Europe, but is increasingly focusing on informal settlements in the developing world.
 His career started at Newcastle University in 1982.
-He was a Research Fellow and Research Associate at the Centre for Urban and Regional Development Studies and also a Lecturer and later a Professor in the Department of Geography.
-In 1995 he left Newcastle for Durham University, where he was head of the geography department and the founding Executive Director of the Institute of Advanced Study.
+He was a Research Fellow and Research Associate at the Centre for Urban and Regional Development Studies and also a Lecturer and later a professor in the Department of Geography.
+In 1995 he left Newcastle for Durham University, where he was head of the geography department and the founding executive director of the Institute of Advanced Study.
 In 2011 was appointed as 1931 Chair in Geography at University of Cambridge and became a professorial Fellow of Christ's College.